 2 tins tuna steak (in water or brine)

 Handful of basil leaves, torn into pieces if large (optional)

 2tbsp white wine vinegar

 1 heaped tsp Dijon mustard

 1 tsp honey

 A good hour before you plan to eat, put the potatoes and eggs in the base of a steamer pan.
 Cover with cold water and bring to the boil.
 Once the water is boiling, put the green beans (salted) on to steam above and set your timer for four minutes.
 Remove the beans after this time, refresh under cold water – this keeps them green – and set aside to cool.
 Set your timer for another four minutes.
 When the buzzer goes next, your eggs will be cooked: fish them out, crack slightly to halt their cooking and plunge into a bowl of cold water.
 Leave the potatoes to cook for a further 7-8 minutes, then drain and leave to cool before slicing them in half.

-Put all the dressing ingredients in a jar, shake to combine, taste and adjust seasoning.
+For the vinaigrette, put all the dressing ingredients in a jar, shake to combine, taste and adjust seasoning.